At a Glance

 Some tips for your application 🫡

 Understand the Role: Read the job description thoroughly to grasp the key responsibilities and skills required for the People Development Specialist position.
-Tailor your application to highlight your relevant experience in designing and delivering training programmes.
+Tailor your application to highlight how your experience aligns with these requirements.

 How to prepare for a job interview at Alexander Mae (HR) Ltd